Java Memory Model

 ).

-How the previous example can be optimized ?
-A simple approach: swipe the instructions (#2
+How the earlier example can be optimized ? by swiping the instructions (#2

 and #3